Why Do Cats Like Litter Boxes?

 For new cat owners, one of the biggest reliefs is learning that cats automatically head to the litter box when nature calls.
 This is done regardless of the type of litter you buy (though some cats might get picky once they reach the litter box).

-This is why cat litter tends to be made of natural materials, like wood, sawdust, or even clay litter.
+This is why cat litter tends to be made of natural materials, like pine, sawdust, or even clay litter.

-If your cat is avoiding its litter box, there could be an underlying issue with the location or litter.
+If your cat is avoiding its litter box, there may be an underlying issue with the location or type of litter.

 A litter box stored in an open, noisy space could be a deterrent for cats.
 Much like humans, cats are vulnerable when they use their litter box, and they want to use it in a safe environment.
 Keeping litter boxes in quiet, private, and easily accessible areas is key.

 The type of litter you use can also impact your cat’s litter box habits.
 For example, scented cat litter might cover up odors in your home, but the smell could be suspicious or off-putting for your cat.
-If your cat is avoiding the litter box, consider switching cat litters.
+While it’s a tempting way to try and keep cat litter from smelling, consider switching cat litters if they’re avoiding the box entirely.

 Do all cats use litter boxes?